regine/meltmodel/organization.md

     file for both programs ```inputreadgrid.m```

 There is a third subdirectory, ```example```, which contains a sample dataset and parameter file for running the model.
-Included are samples of all grid files that are necessary to run the models: digital elevation models of the entire domain, the watershed (area to be computed) and the glacier, slope and aspect grids, firn and initial snow cover and skyview factor grids.
+Included are samples of a climate data input file and all grid files that are necessary to run the models: digital elevation models of the entire domain, the watershed (area to be computed) and the glacier, slope and aspect grids, firn and initial snow cover and skyview factor grids.
 Adjusted parameter files for the models, and shading tool are included as well: